 Price is an equally important factor for many broadcasters.
 With close competition between live streaming platforms, broadcasters generally want the best quality and features for the lowest price.

 The good news?
-This competition ultimately helps to keep prices lower, while maximizing the impact of your budget.
+This competition ultimately helps to keep prices lower while maximizing the impact of your budget.

 Despite the relatively competitive prices, these investments are still hefty.
 We recommend shopping around or taking advantage of free trials.

 Take a moment to review the features that each of these platforms offers.
-Identify which features are most important for your streaming goals.
+Identify which features are most important for your live streaming goals.

 Which are the non-negotiables?
 Are there features you could afford to do without?